Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Conclusions

 \section{Conclusions}

-The Einstein relation has been shown to hold from certain microscopic theories for the electric transport current in systems with non-zero Berry curvature \cite{PhysRevLett.97.026603}.
-In this paper, we employ a complementary approach to first demonstrate that assuming that the Einstein relation holds, an expression for the charge magnetization can be obtained in a relatively straightforward manner which agrees with the expression obtained for this quantity previously.
+The Einstein relation has been shown to hold from certain microscopic theories for the electric, energy, and heat transport current in systems with non-zero Berry curvature \cite{PhysRevLett.97.026603, XiaoNiuinhomogeneous2020}.
+In this paper, we employ a complementary approach to first demonstrate that, assuming that the Einstein relation holds (whose validity can be established from thermodynamic arguments \cite{OnsagerPhysRev.37.405, Onsager2PhysRev.38.2265}, irrespective of the underlying microscopic theory), an expression for the charge magnetization can be obtained in a relatively straightforward manner which agrees with the expression obtained for this quantity previously.
 We then extend this argument to the transport energy current and the heat current, to obtain a condition that the energy magnetization has to obey.
-We have interpreted this condition physically and used it to obtain an expression for the energy magnetization, analogous to the one that exists for the charge magnetization.
-We have also solved the Boltzmann transport equation up to linear order in potential and temperature gradients for a two-dimensional system, which can be used to obtain the regular Hall response in systems like bilayer graphene, which possess a non-zero Berry curvature, but display no anomalous Hall Effect due to time reversal invariance.
+We have used it to obtain an expression for the energy magnetization, which has been previously obtained using other methods.
+Moreover, we have found a physical interpretation of this condition, in terms of the circulating chiral edge modes in a Chern insulator.
+We have also solved the Boltzmann transport equation up to linear order in potential and temperature gradients for a two-dimensional system, which can be used to obtain the regular Hall response in systems like bilayer graphene, which possess a non-zero Berry curvature, but display no anomalous Hall Effect due to time reversal invariance.\\\\